After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 .

-The period of recovery of menstruation after childbirth
+Period of menstruation recovery after childbirth

 There is no specific period after which menstruation can begin after childbirth.
-The time of its onset for each woman individually.
-In most cases, menstruation begins after the completion of breastfeeding.
-This is due to the fact that during breastfeeding, the pituitary gland produces a hormone called prolactin.
+The time of its onset for every woman individually.
+In most cases, menstruation begins after the baby has finished breastfeeding.
+This is because during breastfeeding, the pituitary gland produces a hormone called prolactin.

-• daily routine and rest;
+• daily and rest routine;

-• food;
+• nutrition;

 • Availability chronic diseases, complications;